raduanastase/Front-end-Developer-Interview-Questions/README.md

 * What did you learn yesterday/this week?
     * _I learned that $.data() receives either camelCase or dashed properties._
+    * _I learned how the CSS engine uses selectors_
-* What excites or interests you about coding?
+* !!!
+What excites or interests you about coding?
-* What is a recent technical challenge you experienced and how did you solve it?
+* !!!
+What is a recent technical challenge you experienced and how did you solve it?
-* What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?
+* !!!
+What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?
 * Talk about your preferred development environment.
     * _I like the IDEs from JetBrains_
 * Which version control systems are you familiar with?
     * _Although I worked 4 years with SVN, I prefer git._
-* Can you describe your workflow when you create a web page?
+* !!!
+Can you describe your workflow when you create a web page?
 * If you have 5 different stylesheets, how would you best integrate them into the site?
     * _I would most likely use SASS or other CSS compiler and I would import them into one file and I would minify that file._
-* Can you describe the difference between progressive enhancement and graceful degradation?
+* !!!
+Can you describe the difference between progressive enhancement and graceful degradation?
 * How would you optimize a website's assets/resources?
     * _As I said two questions up, I would compile all my css into one css file, I would put all my small images into one sprite and I would optimize it for the web, I would minify the js, css._
-* How many resources will a browser download from a given domain at a time?
+* !!!
+How many resources will a browser download from a given domain at a time?
-  * What are the exceptions?
+  * !!!
+What are the exceptions?
-* Name 3 ways to decrease page load (perceived or actual load time).
+* !!!
+Name 3 ways to decrease page load (perceived or actual load time).
 * If you jumped on a project and they used tabs and you used spaces, what would you do?
+    * _I would probably go with the others use_
-* Describe how you would create a simple slideshow page.
+* !!!
+Describe how you would create a simple slideshow page.
 * If you could master one technology this year, what would it be?
-    * _React_
+    * _Node_
-* Explain the importance of standards and standards bodies.
+* !!!
+Explain the importance of standards and standards bodies.
 * What is Flash of Unstyled Content?
 How do you avoid FOUC?
     * _When a site appears, for a moment, with text without styling, and after that it applies the styling._
-* Explain what ARIA and screenreaders are, and how to make a website accessible.
+* !!!
+Explain what ARIA and screenreaders are, and how to make a website accessible.
-* Explain some of the pros and cons for CSS animations versus JavaScript animations.
+* !!!
+Explain some of the pros and cons for CSS animations versus JavaScript animations.
-* What does CORS stand for and what issue does it address?
+* !!!
+What does CORS stand for and what issue does it address?

 #### HTML Questions: